-The 2012 South Coast Estuarine Managed Fishery total catch of finfish (187 t) was below the target range of 200-500 t.
-A high abundance of blue swimmer crabs in south coast estuaries is likely to have contributed to relatively low finfish landings in 2012.
-This fishery has reported a steady increase in landings of blue swimmer crabs, from 1 t in 2006 to 14 t in 2012.
+The 2013 South Coast Estuarine Managed Fishery total catch of finfish (211 t) was within the target range of 200-500 t.
+A high abundance of blue swimmer crabs in south coast estuaries is likely to have contributed to relatively low finfish landings in 2013.
+This fishery has reported a steady increase in landings of blue swimmer crabs, from 1 t in 2006 to 14 t in 2012 and 32 t in 2013.
 In some estuaries, fishers report that the presence of large numbers of undersized crabs in fishing nets has been inhibiting the capture of finfish.
 In some estuaries, fishing effort appears to have been redirected towards targeting crabs instead of finfish.

-The 2012 South Coast herring catch of Australian herring (135 t) was well below the target range.
-The catch has now been below the target range for 10 consecutive years.
+The 2013 South Coast catch of Australian herring (251 t) was well below the target range.
+The catch has now been below the target range for 11 consecutive years.
 Recent research outcomes regarding stock status are being used as a basis for reviewing management arrangements to ensure ongoing sustainability for this iconic species.

-The total catch of western Australian salmon (West Coast and South Coast landings combined) in 2012 (122 t) was below the target range and was the lowest recorded since the commencement of these fisheries in the 1940s.
-The catch has now been below the target range for 6 consecutive years.
+The total catch of western Australian salmon (West Coast and South Coast landings combined) in 2013 (232 t) was below the target range.
+The catch has now been below the target range for 7 consecutive years.
 Low catches are believed to be due to the combined effects of lack of targeting due to weak market demand, low catchability due to environmental factors (relatively high water temperatures) and low availability of fish due to recruitment variation.
 The recreational catch of Western Australian salmon is relatively low (unlike the closely related species Australian herring which has a high recreational catch).
 Hence, given the very limited commercial targeting of this species recently, the overall fishing pressure on western Australian salmon has been relatively low and is unlikely to have resulted in low stock availability.
-An agebased assessment of salmon to determine stock status using a catch-curve weight - of - evidence assessment could be considered in order to increase certainty in stock status.
+A higher level assessment (e.g. level 3 age based) of salmon is being considered in order to increase certainty about stock status.